 The liberal media won’t tell you, but Trump’s withdrawal from the deal brought peace.
 Without the withdrawal, there would never have been the Abraham Accords.
 Behind the scenes, the Arab counties working with Israel were the Sunni-led states such as the UAE, Bahrain, Sudan (and the Saudis).
 They were working with Israel (quietly) because they believed that Shia Iran was an existential threat.
 By pulling out of the Iran nuke deal (the JCPOA) and pressuring Iran with increased sanctions, Trump proved to the Sunni countries who see Iran as an existential threat that, unlike Obama, he had their backs against Iran.

 The JCPOA was a capitulation to Iranian demands.
 Beyond that, parts of the JCPOA that Obama and Kerry bragged about the most were lies.
-The MSM covered up the lies back then and are still not exposing the truth about the deal.
+The MSM covered up the lies back then and is still not exposing the truth about the deal.
 I would suspect that the President, also known as lyin Joe Biden, will join Barack Obama and John Kerry to cover up the truth.

 Below are some of the most troubling lies Obama and Kerry told America about their capitulation deal with Iran: